SteveBarnett/human-centred/workshops/2024/nztc/notes.md

 ## TODO

-- Finalise the presentations for welcome and WCAG.
-    - fewer words on screen.
 - Write up barriers / mismatch activity for lunch activity.
 - Write up bringing it all together for Session 4.
 - Have an analogy thread?